-MaMaBay Conservation Company
+MaMaBay Conservation Enterprise

-Facilitating market access to support communities and protect forests
+Improving market access to support communities and protect forests

-When cocoa promotes preservation
+When cocoa supports conservation

 Organic